fossasia/susi_skill_cms/docs/Skill_Categories.md

-# Skill categories
+# Skill Categories
-This path contains skill groups which we call a 'category' A skill is a collection of intents for each language.
-Skills can be bundled into a skill category.
+This path contains skill groups which we call a 'category'.
+A skill is a collection of intents for each language.
+Skills can be bundled into a 'skill category'.
 The skill categories are the subdirectories here.
-In each of the containing skill category subdirectories you find paths for a language in ISO 639-2 code.
+In each of the containing skill category subdirectories, you find paths for a language in ISO 639-2 code.
 Each of those language subdirectories can contain a skill.
 A skill is a file with a set of intents.